-You can enjoy a much better relationship with your furbaby when you know how to decode their behavior.
-Our post includes lots of great information.
-Scroll our page to the end and Pin as you go.
+You will be able to enjoy a much better relationship with your furbaby when you know how to decode their behavior and you won’t believe what some of their moves mean.

 Facts About Cats You May Not Know

 There were certainly a few that were new to us!
 Did you know that your cats use their whiskers to assess whether they can get through an opening?
 What about the fact that your cat can run at 30 miles per hour?
 Your Cats ears can detect ultrasonic noises too which is how rodents communicate.
 Your Cat also purrs continually.

 You may also be interested to know that they can see in the dark and they have ultrasonic hearing.
 This is the way rodents communicate.
 Something else that may interest you is that if your cat gets lost, leave their kitty litter out the front on the porch.
 They will be able to smell from a mile away and find their way home.